0xJheides/writeups/VULNHUB/Jangow_01/readme.md

 ![apache](4.png)

-I enter the ip address on firefox and a wep app opened i searched everywhere in this website until i found some intersting vulnerabilty
+I enter the ip address on firefox and a wep app opened, i searched everywhere in this website until i found some interesting vulnerabilty

 ![local file intrusion](5.png)